mm-manzano/mariomanzano.com/content/aboutme.md

 About Me

-Based in Leander and serving the Greater Austin area, I can help sell, buy, and invest with clarity and confidence.
-My approach is calm and thoughtful, focused on carefully guiding my clients through their options so that they can make informed decisions when timing and details matter.
+Based in Leander and serving the Greater Austin area, I help homeowners make smart decisions around selling, remodeling, renting out, or holding their property.

+My approach is calm and practical.
+I focus on explaining trade-offs, identifying what actually matters, and helping you avoid rushing into the wrong move.

+Whether you’re preparing to sell, unsure if you should keep the home as a rental, or just need a clear plan, my goal is simple: no pressure, just clarity.